hphelion/documentation/cloudos/prepare.faqs.md

 > HP Cloud OS provides the foundation for the HP Cloud common architecture enabling enterprise customers to accelerate hybrid delivery &amp; accelerate business outcomes.

-## What is the HP Cloud OS Sandbox?
+## What is the HP Cloud OS technology preview?

-> To allow customers to evaluate and educate themselves on an OpenStack-based architecture for their cloud needs, HP offers the HP Cloud OS Sandbox, which is now available as a developer preview.
+> To allow customers to evaluate and educate themselves on an OpenStack-based architecture for their cloud needs, HP offers the HP Cloud OS technology preview for developers and sysadmins.
 This helps customers and partners gain experience with OpenStack prior to deploying HP Cloud solutions that leverage HP Cloud OS.

-> The HP Cloud OS sandbox is an OpenStack distribution from HP that contains a HP installer, a standards-based infrastructure, and application modeling capability.
+> The HP Cloud OS technology preview is an OpenStack distribution from HP that contains a HP installer, a standards-based infrastructure, and application modeling capability.
 It provides an in-depth insight for customers and partners prior to deploying HP Cloud solutions that leverage HP Cloud OS.
-HP Cloud OS sandbox is not supported, and is meant for non-production, limited scale (up to 10 compute nodes) and limited time (90-day) use.
+HP Cloud OS technology preview is not supported, and is meant for non-production, limited scale (up to 10 compute nodes) and limited time (90-day) use.

 ## How is HP Cloud OS integrated into the HP Cloud portfolio?